 - one flipped left channel audio (L-).

-In total, it needs four signal wires and one ground wire which only a TRRRS connector can provide.
+In total, you’ll need four signal wires and one ground wire which only a TRRRS connector can provide.

-Thus, if a jack with an inadequate connector is used (like a TRS connector), the headphone doesn’t receive the complete set of signals to do the CMR.
-Hence, the whole audio connection becomes unbalanced.
+Thus, if a jack with an inadequate connector is used (like a TRS connector), the headphones won’t receive the complete set of signals to perform CMR.
+Hence, the entire audio connection becomes unbalanced.

 Let’s Practice Our New Skill

-Let’s see if we can put our newfound skills to good use.
+Let’s see if you can put our newfound skills to good use.

-Remember the “3 pole plug” term we mentioned earlier in the article?
-What do you think it means?
+Remember the “3 pole plug” term mentioned earlier in the article?
+What does it mean?

 3 Pole Mini